Skip to content

 Review Heatmap lets you see your progress on the main page of Anki by showing you what days you did Anki and how many reviews you did.

-The add-on makes it so that hitting "Hard", "Good" or "Easy" is considered a success, and chaining together successes increases the ease factor, thus making you see the card less often (since you keep getting it right, you don't need to see it as much).
-This makes it easy to fix a bad day where you hit again on the same card multiple times.
+Straight Reward makes it so that hitting "Hard", "Good" or "Easy" is considered a success, and chaining together successes increases the ease factor, thus making you see the card less often (since you keep getting it right, you don't need to see it as much).
 If you are using FSRS (see below), this has no effect and is not needed.

 True Retention by Card Maturity Simplified